odysseyindia/odyssey-tours/content/english/destinations/india/regions/gujarat-and-central-india/tiger-country/_index.md

         date: ''
         etd: ''
         duration: ''
-      - type: hotel
-        url: >-
-          /destinations/india/states/madhya-pradesh/cities/pench/hotels/mahua-vann-pench/
-        content: >-
-          Mahua Vann Pench is a boutique eco-resort, just 6km from the Turia Gate of Pench wildlife reserve.
-The resort is spread across a large estate.
-Each of the rooms is comfortably sized, tastefully decorated and equipped with modern amenities yet maintaining an earthen touch.
-          With a rivulet crossing right through the resort, there are plenty of activities, including nature walks, cycling tours, swimming pool & spa.
-        checkInDate: ''
-        checkInTime: ''
-        checkOutDate: ''
-        checkOutTime: ''
-        nights: ''
-  - day: 6
-    item:
       - type: city
         url: /destinations/india/states/maharashtra/cities/tadoba/
+        title: Tadoba
         content: >-
-          Your four-hour drive today takes you to the Tadoba-Andhari Tiger Reserve, popularly called Tadoba.
+          After your safari and breakfast, your four-hour drive takes you to the Tadoba-Andhari Tiger Reserve, popularly called Tadoba.

           In the last decade, Tadoba has become popular because of the number and quality of tiger sightings and other varied wildlife including 200+ species of birds.
 The Big Five mammals that can be sighted here include tiger, leopard, dhole (Indian wild dog), sloth bear and Indian bison.
       - type: hotel
         url: >-
           /destinations/india/states/maharashtra/cities/tadoba/hotels/mahua-tola-tadoba/
+        title: Mahua Tola Tadoba
         content: >-
           Mahua Tola Tadoba, well located for two of Tadoba’s gates, is surrounded by dense forest.
 The property has airy cottages, suites,